Home » Practice Areas » Truck Accident Lawyer in New York » Garbage Truck Accident Lawyer in New York

 Why Choose Porter Law Group for Garbage Truck Accident Cases?

-"The 90-day Notice of Claim deadline is the single biggest trap in garbage truck cases.
-People assume they have 3 years because that is the standard personal injury deadline.
-Then they discover 4 months later that the truck was city-owned and the 90 days already passed.
+"The 90-day filing deadline is the single biggest trap in garbage truck cases.
+People assume they have three years because that is the standard personal injury deadline.
+Then they find out four months later that the truck was city-owned and the window already closed.
 That claim is gone forever.
-When a garbage truck is involved, identifying the owner is the first thing we do, before anything else."
-Michael S. Porter, J.D., Porter Law Group
+Identifying the truck owner is the first thing we do, before anything else." — Michael S. Porter, J.D.

 Porter protects attorneys team